ulule/developers.ulule.com/content/reference/proposal.md

 | `id`  | int    | Unique ID of the reference |
 | `url` | string | URL of the reference       |

-## Staff stuff

-The following endpoints are only accessible to staff users.

 ## List proposals

 List all proposals.
 By default, this endpoint list all proposals with status `new`.
+This endpoint is only accessible to staff.

 The response is [paginated](#pagination).